jerryjappinen/Servant/site/pages/get-started/pages/about.md

 ## Links & images

 Pointing to other documents with links, or adding images to a page is really easy.
-Different formats allow you to write links and images in different ways, but the URLs work the same way for every article.
+Different formats allow you to write links and images in different ways, but the URLs work the same way for every page.
 Here are some examples in [Markdown](text-and-markdown).

 ### Relative URLs